-In contrast, brokers, who are often compensated by commission, generally only have to fulfill a "suitability standard of care."
-This means the broker has to reasonably believe that any recommendations made are suitable (but necessarily the best option) for his or her client.
+In contrast, stock brokers (FYI…they call themselves “Financial Advisor/Consultant” nowadays), are often compensated by commission, and generally only have to fulfill a "suitability standard of care."
+This means the broker has to reasonably believe that any recommendations made are suitable (but not necessarily the best option) for his or her client.
 The requirement to disclose conflicts of interest is far less strict as well.
 In terms of loyalty, a broker's duty is to the broker-dealer he or she works for, not necessarily the client served.

 OUR COMMITMENT TO YOU

 As a Registered Investment Advisor (RIA) under the Investment Advisers Act of 1940, North Ridge has always been a fiduciary.

 We believe in placing your best interests first and that objectivity and transparency are paramount to a lasting working relationship.
 As such, we are proud to commit to the following five fiduciary principles:

 We will always put your best interests first.

 We will act with prudence; that is, with the skill, care, diligence, and good judgement of a professional.